Seeed-Studio/wiki-documents/docs/Wio-Terminal-Thermal-Camera.md

 - Visit the [Seeed_AMG8833](https://github.com/Seeed-Studio/Seeed_AMG8833) repositories and download the entire repo to your local drive.

-    - Now, the TFT LCD library can be installed to the Arduino IDE.
+    - Now, the Seeed_AMG8833 library can be installed to the Arduino IDE.
 Open the Arduino IDE, and click `sketch` -> `Include Library` -> `Add .ZIP Library`, and choose the `Seeed_AMG8833` file that you've have just downloaded.

 ## Arduino Instructions